fastrgv/RetroArcade/README.md

 ### For Maximal Enjoyment...

-Keyboard setup can be very important for playability.
-You should have a very short key-delay and fast repeat rate setting when running the arcade games.
+Proper keyboard setup is essential for playability.  **You must have a very short key-delay and fast repeat rate setting when running these arcade games.**

+Another option on OSX or linux is "nice": eg: "nice -20 cinv".
+But key delay is most important.
+Reminder: Windows versions use runtime-priority control for arcade-level response.

-Screen setup is important, too.
-Terminal sizes required:
+Screen & font size is important, too...
+**Terminal sizes required:**
 * pacman:	60x40
 * frogger:	56x21
 * Invaders:	80x30

-It is recommended to resize your terminal window, per the above table; then enlarge the font until the window just barely fits your computer screen.
+Resize your terminal window, per the above table; then enlarge the font until the window just barely fits your computer screen.

 ===========================================================================